 Beyond fundamental integrations, you may find benefits in integrating other tools, applications, and services with your PSA tool, such as:

-- Quote management and estimation: Quote management tools streamline the process of checking with distributors on product availability and pricing and creating quotes or proposals.
+- Quote management and estimation: Quote management tools streamline checking with distributors on product availability and pricing and creating quotes or proposals.
 PSA integration shares information on deals you’ve won so parts can be ordered and work scheduled.

 - IT assessment tools: These tools gather information about your clients’ networks, which can be shared with the PSA tool for automatic ticketing.

-- Document management: It’s vital for MSPs to track their clients’ hardware inventories, applications, passwords, problems that clients have encountered and how your team solved them.
+- Document management: MSPs need to track their clients’ hardware inventories, applications, passwords, problems encountered by clients and how your team solved them.
 With integration, techs can access this documentation and update documents directly from the PSA tool.

-- Workflow management automation: A variety of tools are available to make workflows more efficient.
-You can find tools that convert emails to tickets, control which techs have access to which client networks, sync inventory data with your PSA tool, enable data sharing among web applications, and sync calendars.
+- Workflow management automation: Various tools are available to make workflows more efficient.
+You can find tools that convert emails to tickets, control which techs can access which client networks, sync inventory data with your PSA tool, enable data sharing among web applications, and sync calendars.

 - Asset lifecycle management: These applications can share solution age, warranty, and status data with the PSA.